Welcome to the Waterfront Wonderland Blog

 We bought our salt water system in May of 2013 at The Recreational Warehouse store in Fort Myers.
 We had a local pool service company install it.
 We like the saltwater system much better than the old liquid chlorine method.
 We find the water better for swimming in and the chlorine levels have been easier to maintain than our previous method.

 As a REALTOR® out looking at homes, I see a lot of saltwater control modules severely damaged by the sun.
 The control module is one the most expensive parts of the saltwater system.
 To protect this part from the sun, I suggest you place a sunscreen over the module.
 The sunscreen can be as simple as using an old piece of a thick sheet or pillowcase to cover the plastic control module.
 What I did to make a sunscreen was to first cut a hole on each side of a pillowcase near the top.
 Next, I attached the sunscreen over the top of the module (between the mounting bracket and the wall) using the mounting screws.

 See the images above for our saltwater system, the module looks near new after many years and it gets direct sunlight all afternoon.
-Below is a Hayward Saltwater Pool System you can purchase.
-This system looks to be easier to install and maintain.
-The salt bags are heavy (40 pounds), so get a Gorilla Cart to haul them around to your pool area.

 Water should have no taste or odor.
 Our city water had both, a chlorine odor and taste.
 To resolve the issue with the odor and taste we installed a carbon water filtration system.